 - Cross-Referenced Titles: The title echoes that of "End of the Beginning" (S1 E16), which marked the start of the "Uprising" arc that this episode concludes.

 - Cruel and Unusual Death: Garrett rips a general's rib out, then stabs him with it.
-(This was not shown in the Channel 4 airings in Britain.)

 - Curb-Stomp Battle: May grabs the Berserker's Staff and then fairly effortlessly cleans the clock of the Centipede soldiers.